nathjohn/BlueGreen/README.md

 The code snippets demonstrate the process of setting up a Blue-Green deployment using Azure ContainerApps and GitHub Actions.
 Make sure to follow the instructions carefully and set the required secrets and environment variables in your GitHub repository.
 Once everything is set up, you can make changes to the sample app, create a pull request, and merge it to the main branch to trigger the deployment process.

+## AzureDevOps Repo
+The equivalent replica of this repo in AzureDevops can be found [here](https://dev.azure.com/kamimanzoor/azure-container-apps/_git/BlueGreen)

 ## Fork the repository

 Fork the repository to your GitHub account.